 The Gershman Philadelphia Jewish Film Festival (GPJFF) seeks short films, 3 to 18 minutes in length, from high school and undergraduate college students who live or study in Greater Philadelphia, New Jersey, or Delaware.
 The theme of the competition, MY ISRAEL, asks students to examine their relationship to modern-day Israel, expressing what Israel means to them through the language of cinema.
 The competition is free to enter and open to all.

-- All winners will be invited to screen their films and participate in a post-film panel in June 2019, as part of GPJFF’S first annual student film festival.
+- All winners will be invited to screen their films and participate in a post-film panel on Sunday, June 2, 2019, as part of GPJFF’s first annual student film festival.

 - All winners will receive a one-on-one mentorship meeting with the jury president, a distinguished Israeli filmmaker.